 Access to customer data by Help Scout employees is only used to assist with support and resolve customer issues.
 Violation of this policy is a serious matter, requiring investigation and appropriate disciplinary action, up to and including termination as well as legal action.

 We have decided to temporarily suspend the bug bounty program to catch up on the backlog of reports and prioritize other improvements on our roadmap.
 We will update this message when the bounty program is open to new submissions again.

-These wonderful researchers have helped us identify and resolve issues in 2014 and 2015:
+These wonderful researchers have helped us identify and resolve issues: